VAPO: End-to-end Slide-Enhanced Speech Recognition with Omni-modal Large Language Models: SlideASR-Bench: A Benchmark for Entity-rich SlideASR Task

-We extract metadata for each sample from ContextASR-Bench, including the domain label $L_{\text{domain}}$ and the list of domain-specific entities $E = \{e_1, e_2, \dots, e_k\}$.
-Using the $L_{\text{domain}}$ and $E$ as input, we employ a LLM (e.g., Qwen2.5-14B-Instruct~\footnote{https://huggingface.co/Qwen/Qwen2.5-14B-Instruct}) to generate a short descriptive text in slide style.
+We extract metadata for each sample from ContextASR-Bench, including the domain label $L_{\text{domain}}$ and the list of domain-specific entities $E$.
+Using the $L_{\text{domain}}$ and $E$ as input, we employ an LLM (e.g., Qwen2.5-14B-Instruct\footnote{https://huggingface.co/Qwen/Qwen2.5-14B-Instruct}~\cite{qwen2}) to generate a short non-colloquial, formal text in slide style.
 The prompt guides the LLM to include a title and key points, ensuring that all entities from the original audio are naturally embedded in the generated text.
-The prompt can be found in Appendix ~\ref{sec:app-prompts-for-slideasr-s}.
-Finally, we use Python's Matplotlib library to render the text into an image, simulating a presentation slide.
-Each generated image serves as synthetic visual context.
+Finally, we utilize Python's Matplotlib library to render the generated text into slide images, generating a total of 8,467 samples (6,413 for training set, 2,054 for test set).
+We provide the prompt and data example in Appendix ~\ref{sec:app-prompts-for-slideasr-s}.

-\textbf{SlideASR-R.} Although synthetic data is useful for model training and evaluation, there remains a certain domain gap between synthetic and real-world scenarios.
-To assess the model's generalization ability in real, complex environments, we manually constructed a small-scale, high-quality, and challenging test set.
+~\\ \textbf{SlideASR-R.} Furthermore, to assess the model's generalization ability in real, complex environments, we manually constructed a small-scale, high-quality, and challenging test set.
 We collected 60 real presentation audio clips and corresponding slide images from publicly available academic report videos, covering four specialized domains: chemistry, medicine, biology, and artificial intelligence.
 For each sample, we manually annotated the data by carefully comparing the speech and slide image, identifying the domain-specific entities that appear in both.
-We named this dataset SlideASR-R (R for Real), which contains 200 domain-specific entities from real-world scenarios.
-Despite its relatively small size, it provides a highly challenging benchmark for assessing model performance in practical applications.
+We named this dataset SlideASR-R, which contains 200 domain-specific entities from real-world scenarios.